Inference on a Distribution Function from Ranked Set Samples: Asymptotic considerations

 \end{Theorem}

-The next theorem shows that all three estimators $\FhatS, \FhatM, \FhatL$ are asymptotically equivalent in the tail regions.
-Moreover, the asymptotic behavior in the left and right tail is mainly driven by the processes $\V_{n1}$ and $\V_{nk}$, respectively.
+The next theorem shows that all estimators $\FhatS, \FhatM, \FhatL$ are asymptotically equivalent in the tail regions.
+Moreover, the asymptotic behavior in the left and right tail is driven mainly by the processes $\V_{n1}$ and $\V_{nk}$, respectively.

 \begin{Theorem}[Linear expansion in the tails] For ${\rm Z} = {\rm S}, {\rm M}, {\rm L}$ and any fixed $\kappa \in [1/2,1)$,

 as $n \to \infty$ and $c \downarrow 0$, where

 \end{Theorem}